 Some headlines suggest AI can already perform most knowledge work.
 Others claim it will soon replace large numbers of jobs.

-The reality is more practical.
-AI can already assist with several types of tasks that professionals perform every day, but it still has clear limitations.
-Understanding both the strengths and limits of AI helps professionals adopt these tools more effectively.
+AI can already assist with many workplace tasks, but it still has important limitations.
+Understanding both the strengths and limits of AI helps professionals adopt these tools more effectively and make better decisions about how to use them.

 drafting emails and messages